SettleMint

 REST API documentation with full endpoint reference

-This endpoint returns a JSON document conforming to the OpenAPI 3.x specification.
+The JSON endpoint returns a document conforming to the OpenAPI 3.x specification.
 The spec includes:

-• Request schemas – Parameter types, validation rules, and required fields
+• request schemas with parameter types, validation rules, and required fields

-• Response schemas – Return types for successful responses and error codes
+• response schemas for successful responses and error codes

 Viewing the specification

-Import the OpenAPI spec URL to auto-generate a collection with all endpoints configured.
+Import the versioned OpenAPI JSON URL to auto-generate a collection with all endpoints configured.

 Authentication

 All API requests require authentication, either via an API key in the X-Api-Key header or a session cookie.
 When using session-based (cookie) authentication, sensitive operations that trigger blockchain transactions also require wallet verification.
-When using API key authentication, wallet verification is skipped automatically — the walletVerification field can be omitted.
+When using API key authentication, wallet verification is skipped automatically, so the walletVerification field can be omitted.

 Response headers